QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     x = [1.0, nothing]

-When considering error handling, whether you want a function to return ``nothing`` or simply fail depends on whether the code calling ``f(x)`` is carefully checking the results
+When considering error handling, whether you want a function to return ``nothing`` or simply fail depends on whether the code calling ``f(x)`` is carefully checking the results.

 For example, if you were calling on an array of parameters where a priori you were not sure which ones will succeed, then